forax/virtual-bean/README.md

 from the semantics  of the annotation defined in terms of implementors and interceptors.

+This class offers capabilities similar to Spring, CDI or Guice but decomposes the concept of interceptor into 2 different parts:
+_interceptors_ that can be composed and _implementors_ that are unique (thus non composable) to an abstract method.
+In order to be composable, interceptors are less powerful than classical interceptors, they return {@code void}, they can not change the arguments or the return value of a call, and do not explicitly call each others.

 Conceptually, there are only three operations:
 - `create(interface)` takes a virtual bean (the interface) and returns an instance of that interface with all the property initialize to their default values.